makindotcc/UrlDebloater/README.md

 ### Features
 - automatically extract links from clipboard and remove tracking parameters.
-- unshorten tiktok per user links (https://vm.tiktok.com/PerUserGeneratedPath) to "anonymous" links (https://tiktok.com/@user/video/852438128934291)
+- unshorten tiktok per user links (https://vm.tiktok.com/PerUserGeneratedPath) to "anonymous" links (https://tiktok.com/@user/video/852438128934291) \
+⚠️ it sends request to tiktok in background to achieve this (can still be correlated with your IP address, see todo) ⚠️

 ### Todo
 - installer